 Packaged or processed junk foods, added sugars, grains, legumes (that means beans and lentils) and dairy are not allowed on the program.
 Also not compatible on the program are sulfites, carrageenan and MSG.
 Basically anything that has shown to disrupt the microbiome.
 Label reading is an absolute must if you do consume packaged foods while on The Whole 30.

-But it’s not just about food triggers but also our emotional relationship to food and so treats made with compliant ingredients are also out for the 30 days.
-Think almond flour pancakes or coconut milk based ice cream.
+But it’s not just about food triggers but also our emotional relationship to food so treats made with compliant ingredients are also out for the 30 days.
+Think almond flour pancakes or coconut milk-based ice cream.

 Results to expect on The Whole 30